danielBasgo/tinnitus-trainer/README.md

 The project utilizes a combined dataset from two public sources to ensure a robust and varied training set.

 *   **Data Source 1:** [Kaggle - Tinnitus Detection](https://www.kaggle.com/code/ashikshahriar/tinnitus-detection/notebook)
-*   **Data Source 2:** [Kaggle - Audiological Data for Hearing Loss Classification](https://www.kaggle.com/datasets/vbookshelf/audiological-data-for-hearing-loss-classification) (Edit: Unfortunately the Link does not lead to the original Data Source.
-This is currently a Issue we are working on.
-Please reach out for further information.
-Much appreciated.)
+*   **Data Source 2:** [Kaggle - Audiological Data for Hearing Loss Classification](https://www.kaggle.com/datasets/danielasgo/audiogramm-data-for-hearing-loss-classification/data) (Edit: Unfortunately the original Link does not lead to the original Data Source.
+This data ahs been reuploaded.
+The original creator will be credited ASAP.)

 **Important Note:** The raw data is **not** included in this GitHub repository to keep its size small.
 You must download the data manually from the sources linked above to run the project.